Back to Blog

 Replace heavy plugins:

-• Social sharing buttons → Simple links or lightweight plugin
+• Social sharing buttons → Simple hand-coded links or a lightweight plugin

-• Page builder → Consider a lightweight theme instead
+• Page builder → Switch to a lightweight theme with native Gutenberg blocks

 Find problematic plugins: